-It is the responsibility of all members of staff to be vigilant and report any concerns to the Designated Safeguarding Lead for Child Protection.
+It is the responsibility of all members of staff to be vigilant and report any concerns to the DSL.

 Any non-compliance will be taken seriously, logged and investigated appropriately in line with our disciplinary policies.

 VISITING SPEAKERS

 The College and the Prep School will ensure that visiting speakers, whether invited by staff or pupils, are suitable and appropriately supervised.
 The following outlines the procedure for visiting speakers: